-Furthermore, in determining the Group's material issues, we consider the issue of climate change, which is becoming more severe year by year, to be an extremely important issue.
-As the core company of the Lawson Group, Lawson endorsed the Task Force on Climate-related Financial Disclosures (TCFD) in April 2020, and we are following its recommendations to promote disclosure of information on governance, strategy, risk management, and metrics and targets.
+In determining the Group's material issues (materialities), we consider climate change, which is becoming more severe year by year, to be an extremely important issue.
+As the core company of Lawson Group, Lawson endorsed the Task Force on Climate-related Financial Disclosures (TCFD) in April 2020.
+We are following the TCFD recommendations to promote disclosure of information on governance, strategy, risk management, and metrics and targets.